Robert Pate: Early life

 Robert Pate was born on Christmas Day, 1819, in Wisbech, Isle of Ely, Cambridgeshire, the son of Robert Francis Pate, a wealthy corn dealer and Maria (née Wilson).

 His parents married in Cambridge on 16 March 1818.

 His mother died on 27 April in 1821.
 His father came from humble origins, but through trade became a gentleman and eventually Deputy Lieutenant of Cambridgeshire and High Sheriff of Cambridgeshire and Huntingdonshire in 1847.

 Pate was educated in Norwich.
-In 1841, his father purchased for him a Cornetcy in the 10th Light Dragoons.
-'Robert Pate to be Cornet, vice Lord G A Beauclerk' War Office 5 Feb 1841 in The Commercial Telegraph of 11 February 1841.
-He purchased a Lieutenancy the following year.

-Gazetted 'Cornet Robert Pate to be Lieutenant, by purchase, vice Williams.
-Dated 22d July 1842'.
+In 1841, his father purchased for him a commission as cornet in the 10th Light Dragoons.
+The Commercial Telegraph of 11 February 1841 states "Robert Pate to be Cornet, vice Lord G A Beauclerk War Office 5 Feb 1841".
+He purchased a promotion to Lieutenant the following year.
+He was gazetted "Cornet Robert Pate to be Lieutenant, by purchase, vice Williams.
+Dated 22d July 1842" and "Francis Leigh, Gent.

-'Francis Leigh, Gent.
 To be Cornet, by purchase, vice Pate.
-Dated 22d July 1842'.
+Dated 22d July 1842".

-In 1844 while on a tour of duty in Ireland, his horses including his favourite, and his dog were put down because of rabies, and Pate began to show signs of lunacy.
+In 1844, while on a tour of duty in Ireland, his horses, including his favourite, and his dog were put down because of rabies, and Pate began to show signs of lunacy.
 He returned to Wisbech without leave in 1844.
 He resigned his commission in March 1846 and took up residence in Piccadilly, London, where he lived the life of a recluse.
 He took frequent walks in the royal parks, where his dandy clothing and strange behaviour drew attention.

 Assassination attempt

 The Queen was visiting Cambridge House in Piccadilly on 27 June 1850, in order to see her dying uncle, Prince Adolphus, Duke of Cambridge.
 About 6:20 that evening, her carriage was leaving the courtyard when Pate hit her on the head with the short feruled cane that he was carrying.
 The blow was heavy enough to crush her bonnet and draw a little blood.
 The attack was the only one that caused Victoria actual harm and the mark on her forehead remained for a decade.
 Pate was immediately arrested by sergeant James Silver and taken to Vine Street police station; later he was held at Newgate prison.